hyperledger/firefly/docs/overview/firefly_supernode.md

 and managing the wallets / signing identities, data flow, and SecDevOps requirements across multiple projects.

-A gateway tier at the edge between the core systems of the enterprise, and the web3 transactions, helps reduce the overhead, and reduce the risk.
+A gateway tier at the edge between the core systems of the enterprise, and the Web3 transactions, helps reduce the overhead, and reduce risk.

 ## Feature view